YoungsukHwang/Clinical_informatics/README.md

 # Clinical_informatics
 <a href="url"><img src="https://www.ohsu.edu/sites/default/files/2019-01/HCIN%20icon.jpg" align="left" height="300" width="450"></a>

-This repository is for a project at Data Incubator.

 ### [Objective]
 This project will build a clinical informatics dashboard, which helps healthcare providers assess patients faster with guided AI predictions.
 This project uses the datasets originated from or similar to MIMIC-III (Medical Information Mart for Intensive Care III) data, which has diverse information about the patients admitted to critical care units.